 On a blazing hot day the last thing you may want to drink or hold is a steaming conventionally prepared beverage.
 A cold brewed cup of coffee would be more ideal before a morning jog or as an energizer in the afternoon.
 The cold brew trend has grown over the years as a worthwhile alternative to regular iced coffee.

 Cold brew offers the benefit of not having a watered down taste.
-This is achieved by brewing the coffee in cold water or with room temperature water instead of hot water.
+This is achieved by brewing the coffee in cold water check out Brewed Coffee Guide website for more details or with room temperature water instead of hot water.
 However, the process of brewing this popular drink goes beyond using cold water.

 Making Cold Brew Coffee